 After earning his Masters of Music degree, he began an extended period of freelance work in a wide range of music-related activities, including singing, piano tuning, teaching, music criticism, and working at KUSC-FM, a leading classical music public radio station associated with the University of Southern California where he also studied composition with Ian Krouse.

 In 1985, he joined the Los Angeles Master Chorale with whom he has sung under three Music Directors: John Currie, Paul Salamunovich, and Grant Gershon.
 In addition, he performed in the Chorale with the Los Angeles Philharmonic under such conductors as Simon Rattle, Zubin Mehta, Esa-Pekka Salonen, Peter Schreier and André Previn, in repertoire ranging from Bach to Ligeti.
 For several years, Gibson also sang in the chorus of the Los Angeles Opera.
 Besides performing in large ensembles, he also sang in chamber choirs, most especially Ex Indigo Singers and Zephyr: Voices Unbound.

-He also enjoyed long associations with St. Margaret Mary Parish in Lomita, California, and at Holy Family Cathedral in Orange, California.
-His freelance singing work has ranged from a performance of Tallis’ 40-voice motet Spem in alium with the Tallis Scholars to a late-night recording session with Rod Stewart.
+He also enjoyed long associations with St. Margaret Mary Parish in Lomita, California, and Holy Family Cathedral in Orange, California.
+His freelance singing work has ranged from a performance of Tallis’ 40-voice motet Spem in alium with the Tallis Scholars to a late-night recording session for Rod Stewart.